MohssineX/studytimer/README.md

 # ⏳ studytimer

-A lightweight terminal study timer with an audible alarm.
+A lightweight terminal study timer with a built-in audible alarm.

 ## Features

 * Countdown timer for study sessions
 * Displays remaining time in `HH:MM:SS` format
-* Color-coded terminal output
+* Colorized terminal interface
 * Audible alarm when the timer reaches zero
+* Supports study sessions up to 24 hours
-* Simple and interactive terminal interface
+* Built-in input validation and error handling
-* Supports Linux and Windows
+* Works on Linux and Windows

 ## Requirements